MichaelLogic/Affillio/README.md

 ------------
 `npm install affillio`

-## Minor AfloCommerce Dev issues
+## Major Affillio Dev issues
-- Login Authorization requires a refresh after sign in.
-A polished emitter will be added soon
-- needs to accomodate parent and child categories in the "Category" dropdown in shop
+- Reorganization of Prey Class and its execution method

 - Heavy Affillio functions development in progress:  This open-source project has been exposed to empower technology firms currently working with Michael Logic™ Administration.
 Please be aware that this project is in version 0.1+ release and will change drastically at the publish of Affillio v.1.0.